Love-and-Tolerance/guide-site-dev/README.md

 Once you've made your changes, save and close Brackets.

-The last text file in this folder is README.md.
+The last text file in this folder is `README.md`.
 If you plan on keeping it, open it in Brackets and edit it to be what you want.
 I like to have information about the pack and any relevant links for that specific pack and a credits listing everyone who has worked on it.
 This entire guide has been written in Markdown, [here][README Raw] is the raw code.
 [Here][Markdown Guide] is a guide to Markdown.
 Having a README file is especially useful if you have your resource pack on GitHub, as it is what people see when they look at your repository.

 Once you are done with that, go into the assets folder, then into the minecraft folder.
-Right-click and hover over new then select folder, name this folder “textures” like this:
+Right-click and hover over `New` then select `Folder`, name this folder `textures` like this:
 ![Make Textures Folder]

-Next, you are going to go into the textures folder and make a new folder inside it, called “block”, like this:
+Next, you are going to go into the textures folder and make a new folder inside it, called `block`, like this:
 ![Make Block Folder]

 After that, go into the block folder.
 Now we are going to minimize this window down and go extract the Minecraft .jar file.